 Time Series Database VS Data Warehouse

-Normally, data is extracted from the operational transactional database, transformed and loaded into a The so called extract-transform-load (ETL) process). (
+Normally, data is extracted from the operational transactional database, transformed and loaded into a Data-Warehouse.
+(The so called extract-transform-load (ETL) process)

-The loading of the data into acan become problematic, because the data volume is larger than the ordinary transactional data of the operative IT systems.
-Furthermore, the immense demands that massive parallel and real time storing of data can happen where is not optimized in.
+The loading of the data into a Data-Warehouses can become problematic, because the data volume is larger than the ordinary transactional data of the operative IT systems.
+Furthermore, the immense data velocity demands that massive parallel and real time storing of data can happen where Data-Warehouses is not optimized in.

-With highly dynamic data the data with immense variety and flexible structure where properties of data might change, be missing in some cases or be extended.becomes a mature challenge.
-In a it is very difficlut or even impossible to load
+With highly dynamic data the schema less Big Data becomes a mature challenge.
+In a Data-Warehouses it is very difficlut or even impossible to load data with immense variety and flexible structure where properties of data might change, be missing in some cases or be extended.

-Finally, cost models of Big Data volume.are based on CPU core usages or storage size, which increases in scale out scenarios with
+Finally, cost models of Data-Warehouses are based on CPU core usages or storage size, which increases in scale out scenarios with Big Data volume.

-Therefore, Time Series Data projects.are often not flexible, scaleable or cost-effective enough to satisfy the needs addressing
+Therefore, Data-Warehouses are often not flexible, scaleable or cost-effective enough to satisfy the needs addressing Time Series Data projects.

 Time Series Database VS Relational Database

 In addition, scenarios with a large data volume often require voluminous record writing into the database and this is not a key feature of Data-Warehouses and normal transactional SQL databases, because they focus mostly on read performance.